 Since 2003, students have been developing a body of photography and writing in support of our noted local foods program.

 Photography students work collaboratively with faculty, staff, and students from across the campus assisting with projects ranging from production of the campus website to providing documentation for regional initiatives developed by the Center for Small Towns.

-Student photography has been exhibited at regional venues including the Prairie Renaissance Cultural Alliance, government buildings, Pomme de Terre Co-Op, Common Cup Coffeehouse and Java River.
+Student photography has been exhibited at regional venues including the Prairie Renaissance Cultural Alliance, government buildings, Pomme de Terre Foods, Common Cup Coffeehouse and Java River.